p738dev/FrontendSmallShop/README.md

+## This project is a sample exercise using programming technology

-## Project with example small online shop
+## Small online shop with login to admin panel

-## Technologies: React/React-Redux/Typescript
+## Technologies: React/redux-toolkit/Typescript

+## Rest api is connected with laravel